wallandall/azure-webserver-from-code/README.md

       5. **packer_resource_group**: This should correspond to the resource group created in step 3, and correspond to the entry called "managed_image_resource_group_name" in server.json
       6. **packer_image_name**: This should correspond to the field "managed_image_name" in server.json
       7. **num_of_vms**: Defines the number of VMS created, the default is 2
-   2. Review vars.tf to ensure the correct variables have been set.
-The default number of instances that will be created is 2, to changes this, update the variable "number_instance
-   3. Run:
+   1. Deploy to Azure by running:
       1. `terraform init`
       2. `terraform plan -out solution.plan`
       3. `terraform apply solution.plan`
-   4. To destroy resources created by Terraform:  `terraform destroy`
+   2. To destroy resources created by Terraform:  `terraform destroy`
-   5. To destroy resources created by Packer: `az image delete -g packer-rg -n linux-packer-image`
+   3. To destroy resources created by Packer: `az image delete -g packer-rg -n linux-packer-image`